 Friday – Sunday, noon – 5pm

 GLEAN accepts applications from artists residing in Multnomah, Washington and Clackamas counties.
-The online application will be available when the next round of artists culminate.
+We will begin accepting applications for next year on January 1, 2019.

 Eligibility & Selection